Learn the art of sugar flowers or take in art at The Met. Plus, a hot new show at the Fringe Festival.

 Oak Park, just a quick jaunt on Chicago’s green line train, is like walking into a Hallmark movie.
 It’s so charming and beautiful here that the hustle and bustle of Chi-town seems light years away.
 In addition to the picturesque main brick streets, mansions and bistros, this is also the hometown of architectural genius Frank Lloyd Wright.

-Year round, Chicagoans Picture 11and tourists alike gather for a tour of Frank Lloyd Wright’s home and several other of his architectural designs.
+Year round, Chicagoans and tourists alike gather for a tour of Frank Lloyd Wright’s home and several other of his architectural designs.
 Wright’s home, where he lived from 1889 to 1909, will inspire even the most apathetic of design lovers.
 Its facade and interior design make most gawk in awe, and suddenly everyone can’t help but snap away a hundred photos.

 Custom private tours are also an option at the house, educational programs and year round special events take place so be sure to check the calendar before your visit.
 The Frank Lloyd Wright Preservation Trust also has a museum and gift shop so don’t worry, you don’t have to leave empty handed.